 For three years, staff from Greenholm Primary, Great Barr Secondary and Lichfield Cathedral Schools have been visiting and working with the refugee community of Kissi Town in the Waterloo province of Sierra Leone, West Africa.
 What began as simple cultural exchange, has become a partnership between our communities which is committed to promoting friendship, cultural understanding and a better education for all of our children both here and in Kissi Town.

-Such is its success, last year our children and staff were invited to London to the Department of International Development (Dfid) where our year 6 children presented to the secretary of state and his staff.
+Such is its success, our children and staff were invited to London to the Department of International Development (DFID) where our year 6 children presented to the secretary of state and his staff.
 In his closing speech, Mr Mitchell described the project as the best school linking project he had ever seen in the UK.
-Please take the time to listen to a podcast interview with our children taken at Dfid and which describes the effect which our partnership has had on our children.
+Please take the time to listen to a podcast interview with our children taken at DFID and which describes the effect which our partnership has had on our children.

 What follows is a summary of the aims, goals and successes of our project.